Ford Focus Electric Price

 Update: In 2013, Ford lowered the price of the Focus Electric by almost $4,000.
 In October 2014, in order to be more competitive with the Nissan Leaf, Ford lowered the Focus Electric by another $6000 bringing the starting price below $30,000.

 Ford has not announced the price of the 2012 Ford Focus Electric.
 However, many on the Ford Focus Electric Forum have been discussing the possible prices, and the following is a summary of many of those ideas.
 Ford could decide to go with a price point on the 2012 Ford Focus Electric less than the Nissan Leaf (starting at $32,780), or similar to the expected price of the Honda Fit EV and Mitsubishi I (to be priced in the U.S. at $29,990 or less).
 From Ford’s marketing standpoint, they could decide to make the Ford Focus Electric profitable, or under price Honda’s EV.
+Add on the cost of one of the best level 2 ev chargers before calculating your total cost to drive electric!

 From the production standpoint, the price of the Ford Focus Electric will depend on the cost of the lithium battery packs.
 The prices of batteries have changed over the past three years because of refined battery chemistry, and could be about half the price they were 3 years ago.